All Episodes

 And the Democrat Party, even as recently in the 1950s, early 60s, was opposed to civil rights.

-So in a way you can see things really haven't changed all that much.
+So in a way, you can see things really haven't changed all that much.

-Don't vote Democrat and you are facing certain consequences.
+Don't vote Democrat, and you are facing certain consequences.

-As Feder Frederick Douglass explained, the legislatures of the South can take from him the right to keep and bear arms as they can, they would not allow a Negro to walk with a cane where I came from.
+Here's page 47 of the court's opinion, Justice Thomas writing, as Frederick Douglass explained, the legislatures of the South can take from him the right to keep and bear arms as they can.

 They would not allow five of them to assemble together.

-An address delivered in New York, May 10th, 1865, reprinted the Frederick Douglass papers.
+In what new skin will the old snake come forth, an address delivered in New York, May 10th, 1865, reprinted the Frederick Douglass Papers.

 Douglas explained that a black man has never had the right to either keep or bear arms.

-That's how they're gonna take it.
+That's how they're going to take it.

 That's how they'll look at it in the next couple of days.

-Look for them, they'll know what happened.
+They'll know what happened.

 Look for them to totally ignore.

-Will Obama land base the court?
+Will Obama land-based the court?

 I hope he does.